bodrovis/jscrollpane-rails/CONTRIBUTING.md

 If you wish to report a **problem related to this gem**, please provide

-* Syptoms of the problem
+* Symptoms of the problem
 * Your Rails version
 * Version of the gem you are using
 * Error stack trace